Section VII: Administrative Policies

 Duke University is committed to encouraging and sustaining a learning and work community that is free from prohibited discrimination and harassment.
 The university prohibits discrimination on the basis of race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity, sex, genetic information, or age in the administration of its educational policies, admission policies, financial aid, employment, or any other university program or activity.
 The university also makes good faith efforts to recruit, employ and promote qualified minorities, women, individuals with disabilities, and veterans.
 It admits qualified students to all the rights, privileges, programs, and activities generally accorded or made available to students.

 The university also does not tolerate harassment of any kind.
 Sexual harassment and sexual misconduct are forms of sex discrimination and prohibited by the university.
-Duke University has designated Dr. Benjamin D. Reese, Vice-President of the Office for Institutional Equity, as the individual responsible for the coordination and administration of its nondiscrimination and harassment policies.
+Duke University has designated Kimberly Hewitt, Vice President for Institutional Equity and Chief Diversity Officer as the individual responsible for the coordination and administration of its nondiscrimination and harassment policies.
 The Office for Institutional Equity is located in Smith Warehouse, 114 S. Buchanan Blvd., Bay 8, Durham, North Carolina 27708.
-Dr. Reese's office telephone number is (919) 684-8222 and his email address is email@example.com.
+Contact the Office for Institutional Equity for assistance at 919-684-8222 or email@example.com.

 Questions or comments about harassment or discrimination can be directed to the Office for Institutional Equity, (919) 684-8222.
 Additional information, including the complete text of the harassment policy and appropriate complaint procedures, may be found by contacting the Office for Institutional Equity or visiting its website at: http://www.duke.edu/web/equity/.